History of Peru (1980–2000): Terrorism

 The same year as the elections, the Maoist terrorist group Shining Path declared war on the Peruvian State in the southern Andean department of Ayacucho.
 This group was led by Abimael Guzmán, who had been a philosophy professor at the National University of San Cristóbal de Huamanga.
 Which, during the 1980 elections, declined to take part in this electoral process like some left-wing political groups and, instead, chose to start a guerrilla war in the high areas surrounding Ayacucho.
 On May 17, 1980, on the eve of the elections, it carried out its first attack, burning ballot boxes in the town of Chuschi, in the province of Cangallo.
 The perpetrators were quickly apprehended and additional ballots were taken to replace the burned ones, so the elections proceeded without major incident and the event received little attention in the Peruvian press.
-In December, stray dogs were massacred in various Peruvian towns in protests against Chinese economic reform.
+In December, stray dogs were massacred in various Peruvian towns in protests against the reform and opening up in China.

 Starting in the following years, the group intensified its campaign, advancing throughout the mountains of Peru, causing thousands of victims, including children, women, the elderly, and authorities at all levels.
 The president's reaction, however, was slow and hesitant: in the face of the terrorist escalation, an anti-terrorist strategy was never designed but rather a state of emergency was simply declared and the Armed Forces were sent to combat the subversives.
 This fact aggravated the conflict, as the military indulged in a brutal repressive campaign that also cost thousands of lives.
 Despite the accusations of human rights violations that came, the Belaúnde government could not stop them and generally tolerated these events.